compostbrain/compostbrain.github.io/_posts/2017/2017-11-02-check-box-tags-with-materialize-in-rails-5-1.markdown

 "round_status"=>{"1"=>"active", "2"=>"active", "3"=>"active", "4"=>"active"}
 ```

-If the user unchecks the first checkbox and submitts the form the params will include"
+If the user un-checks the first checkbox and submits the form the params will include"
 ```
  "round_status"=>{"2"=>"active", "3"=>"active", "4"=>"active"}
 ```